 Home Chef vs. Green Chef: Meal Choices

-Home Chef offers protein-centric meals for meat and seafood lovers with one or two vegetable sides and a rich sauce.
+Home Chef offers protein-centric meals for meat and seafood lovers with one or more vegetables.
 Protein swaps can be made, including a plant-based burger option, and extra protein can be added.
 Certain proteins can also be upgraded to antibiotic-free or organic for an extra charge.

 Families can order the Essential Protein Packs for larger quantities of protein or select multiple servings for each meal.
 Singles and couples could also find options by just choosing the serving size of two per meal.
 Some a la carte options are available for breakfast and dessert, but this is usually just one item for each category each week.
 Meals generally cater toward dinners, but some 15-minute meals could be suitable for lunch as well.
 Vegetarian options are slim.

 Green Chef offers a variety of protein- and plant-forward meals.
 There are a few customization options, but the three distinct meal plans offer a range of options for different meal types, including keto, paleo, gluten-free, vegetarian, and vegan.
 Green Chef does limit meal selection to four per week, so if you want to use the meal kit daily, you need to order multiple servings of each meal.
 Green Chef seems ideal for individuals, couples, or small households that enjoy the convenience of using a meal delivery kit a few times a week to help sustain a healthy lifestyle.Continue to 5 of 13 below.

 Home Chef vs. Green Chef: Creativity of Dishes